Instruction at UNL Libraries

 - Linking specific Subject & Course Guides to your Blackboard site

-- Encouraging your students to consult with Subject Librarians or ask for research help using the Libraries many Ask a Question services
+- Encourage your students to consult with Subject Librarians or ask for research help using the Libraries many Ask Us services

 Your class can come to the Libraries or librarians can visit your classroom.
 Space available for instruction in the Libraries depends on the branch.
 Love Library has a lecture room with an instructor's workstation; Love Library and CYT Library have instruction rooms with multiple student workstations.
 In smaller branches, instruction may take place in public computer areas.
 Since demand is heavy, the instruction rooms are available only for librarian instruction conducted by library staff.